Why choose acupuncture services at The Ohio State University Wexner Medical Center?

 - Menstrual cramps, menopausal symptoms and other women’s health issues

-Acupuncture is extremely safe when performed by an experienced, licensed acupuncturist who uses disposable needles.
-Side effects can include mild sleepiness, minor bleeding or bruising, and a dull or full feeling where the needle is inserted.
-More serious side effects such as infection, broken needles, or lung puncture are extremely rare (less than one in 10,000 treatments).
+Acupuncture is extremely safe when performed by an experienced and licensed acupuncturist who uses disposable needles.
+Side effects may include mild sleepiness, minor bleeding or bruising or a dull or full feeling where the needle is inserted.
+More serious side effects, such as infection, broken needles or lung puncture, are extremely rare (less than one in 10,000 treatments).

 In Ohio, acupuncture is a form of health care that is regulated by the State Medical Board.
 Non-physician acupuncturists are registered to practice (R.Ac).

 Your health plan may cover acupuncture.
 Prior to your visit, contact your provider to learn if the benefit is covered for you, whether a referral from your physician is required, the portion of the payment in which you are responsible and what co-pay is required at the time of the appointment.